avolab/episystem-workshop/scChIC-seq_tutorial.md

 # Conclusion

 We learned to explore `fastq` and `bam` files as well as do calculations on them.
 We visualized `bam` files and `bigwig` files to see how reads are mapped on the genome.
+Finally, we inferred genomic regions of interest by defining cell-type specific levels of histone marks.